Luke Jumeau: Ultimate Fighting Championship

 Jumeau made his promotion debut on 10 June 2017 at UFC Fight Night: Lewis vs. Hunt against Dominique Steele, in his home country New Zealand.

 Steele closely won the first round however, Jumeau was able to come back – nearly knocking out Steele in the second round, and dominating the third.
 He won the fight with unanimous decision (29–28, 29–28,29–28).

 Jumeau faced Shinsho Anzai on 23 September 2017 at UFC Fight Night 117.
 He lost the fight by unanimous decision with the score board of (29–28, 29–28, 30–27).

 Jumeau faced Daichi Abe on his third fight on 11 February 2018 at UFC 221.
 He won the fight via unanimous decision.

 Jumeau was scheduled to face Geoff Neal on 2 December 2018 at UFC Fight Night 142.
 However, it was reported on early November, 2018 that Jumeau pulled from the card due to injury.

 Jumeau faced Dhiego Lima on 6 October 2019 at UFC 243.
 He lost the fight via split decision.

 Jumeau was released by the UFC on February 11, 2020.

 Personal life

 Luke prefers to use the moniker "Juggernaut" instead of "The Jedi" as he has heavy hands and is naturally strong.
-"The Jedi" was done by a local New Zealand promoter due to his calm and collective demeanor in the cage where a Star Wars theme video was made for him on the promotion.
+"The Jedi" was done by a local New Zealand promoter due to his calm and collective demeanour in the cage where a Star Wars theme video was made for him on the promotion.